-My local supermarket is a big out-of-town affair, all sloping roofs and toy-town columns.
+When I was living in Herefordshire my local supermarket was a big out-of-town affair, all sloping roofs and toy-town columns.
 Architecturally it’s a pastiche; neither modern nor vernacular - you’ll know what I mean, as there’s probably one near you.
 As you leave there’s a big sign which says : ‘Leominster Town - well worth a visit’ with a drawing of a half-timbered house.
 Maybe the massive chain that owns it is feeling guilty that their success may have taken trade out of the town centre, which is now full of charity shops and closed-down pubs...

 Ten miles up the road is Ludlow, once described by Sir John Betjeman as ‘probably the loveliest town in England’.
 Ludlow certainly has a lot going for it, with a highly successful annual food and drink festival, and more Michelin stars per head of population than any other place in Britain.
 The arrival of Tesco some years ago caused a major controversy, won in the end by the promise of jobs, but somehow Ludlow has survived.
 One thing that must have helped is that Tesco built on the site of the former livestock market in the town centre, not out-of-town.
 Another reason is - quite simply - Ludlow has always been more prosperous than Leominster.
 Its residents can afford to buy their bread at artisan bakers, their regional cheese and locally-produced meat at any number of well-stocked delis, and English wine from local organic vineyards.
 In fact Ludlow is a ‘Slow Town’, the first in the UK to join the Italian Cittaslow movement.